 - What qualifies as a "small estate"? -- A "small estate" isn't just a description of someone's financial situation, it's a legal term.
 A "small estate affidavit" ensures that your property can be transferred without going through the traditional and time-consuming probate process.
 In Colorado, estates valued at or under $50,000 are considered "small estates" and do not require probate.
 Larger estates need to go through probate process before assets can be distributed, unless an uncontested will has been left.

-If you want to find out more about crafting a will and a trust, as well as speak with wills attorneys, give The Duncan Law Team a call right away.
+If you want to find out more about crafting a will and a trust, as well as speak with wills attorneys, give Duncan Legal P.C. a call right away.